Corporacio Catalana de Mitjans Audiovisuals (CCMA)

 News agency: Catalan News Agency (ACN)

-State Media Matrix Typology: State-Controlled (SC)
+State Media Matrix Typology

 Ownership and governance

 CCMA was established as a public enterprise subordinated to the Generalitat de Catalunya through Law No. 11 of 2007.
+This continues to underpin its legal foundation.

 The main governing bodies at CCMA are the Governing Council and the corporation’s President.
-The Governing Council comprises seven members appointed by the Parliament of Catalonia following the issuance of a suitability report by the Audiovisual Council of Catalonia (CAC), the region’s broadcast regulator.
-The Parliament elects the President of the Governing Council from among its seven members.
+The Governing Council comprises seven members appointed by the Parliament of Catalonia following a suitability report from the Audiovisual Council of Catalonia (CAC), with the President elected from among those seven by Parliament.
+There is also a dedicated Parliamentary Control Committee overseeing CCMA and its subsidiaries.

 Source of funding and budget

 In 2022, the CCMA received a state subsidy from the Catalonian government of over €248m, representing over three-quarters of the station’s budget.
 Advertising is the second-largest source of funding for the CCMA.
 The funding is approved periodically based on a program contract between the CCMA and the Generalitat.
 In 2022, the CCMA generated approximately €47.5m from ad sales, a 2% decline compared to the previous year.

 In 2023, the CCMA had a total budget of €383m, some €308m of which was accounted for by subsidies from various state bodies.

 Editorial independence

-August 2024
+August 2025